Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/agnostic_router.md

 # Agnostic router

-Sometimes, you need to call some services in the cloud, Google APIs, Facebook...
+You need sometimes to call some services in the cloud, Google APIs, Facebook...
 Potentially all APIs in the world.
 Most of the time, these calls are HTTP calls, and require at least an url generation.
 How do we generate this url ? `sprintf()`? `http_build_query()`? `implode()`?